CharlesCage/burstrender/README.md

 ### Make Sure You Have Python3.11.x

 1. Execute the command `python3 --version`.
-If you're on Debian 12, you're fine.
-If you're installing to Debian WSL, you'll have something older.
+If you see 3.11 or later, you can move on to creating and activating the virtual environment.

-2. As of now, Python3.11 is in unstable, so if you followed the pinning instructions above successfully, you should be able to install it with:
+2. If older, you need to install version 3.11 or newer.
+Use any method you like to do this.
+For those insttalling on Debain WSL ("Buster"), I was able to install it from unstable after adding the unstable repo as noted above.

    `sudo apt install -t unstable python3`

-   Check it again if needed and confirm that it's installed.
-And yes, this might break things.
+   However you go about it, be sure to check it again afterward to confirm that it's installed.
+And yes, this might break things if you're using Python.
 It didn't for me, but pay attention.

 ### Create/Activate .venv Virtual Environment